 You know your ‘Why’, your purpose and the reason you are a school leader.
-You know why, despite the nerves in your stomach and the back to school feeling at the start of the year, that you led the first round of assemblies and staff meetings.
+You know why, despite the nerves in your stomach and the back to school feeling at the start of the term, that you led the first round of assemblies and staff meetings.

 You know that your ‘Why ’is your inner fuel, it’s your motivation for leading your school and serving the pupils and families within your school’s community.

-To ensure that your fuel doesn’t run out as the term progresses, remember to regularly articulate and discuss your vision throughout the year, with colleagues, governors, parents and pupils.
+To ensure that your fuel doesn’t run out as the term progresses, remember to regularly articulate and discuss your vision throughout the term, with colleagues, governors, parents and pupils.
 Ask of yourself and others such questions as “How tangible is our vision?”, “To what degree does it align with our values?”
 “How has it helped to shape our behaviours and actions?”
 “How has it impacted on what it feels like to be a member of our school community?”